Abomasum: As food

 The abomasum is used to make the lampredotto, a typical dish of Florence.
 It is also fried and eaten with onions as part of the Korean dish Makchang gui.
 Another dish made with the abomasum is the Persian Sirabi-Shirdan (borrowed in Turkey as Şırdan).
+Chusta (literally abomasum) is a famous dish in Bihar, India.
+In Japan, it is grilled and served as horumonyaki, this particular type of horumon is known as Akasen.